TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 :label: Ex:LinSystems:I

 We take up {prf:ref}`Ex:LinSystems:EliminationFirst` at the point where we left it and work our way to its solution.
-Also let us introduce a notation that makes it easier for the reader to see what's going on.
-And also for yourself, in case you look back at your computations later, or if you want to check your computations.
+Also we will introduce a notation that makes it easier for the reader to see what's going on.
+And also for yourself, in case you look back at your computations later, e.g., if you want to check your computations.
 The '$E$' stands for: 'Equation'.

 We scale the second equation with a factor $-\frac12$